2008 GMC Canyon

 The Z71 suspension package provides maximum ground clearance, with tires designed for rugged terrain and springs and shocks calibrated for off-road performance without sacrificing too much on-road comfort.
 We found its ride quality remarkably civilized on the road.
 The Z71 suspension certainly adds heft to the Canyon, and there's noticeable jiggle from the extra weight of the off-road tires, but not anything like off-road compact pickups of the past.
 We found it handled rocky hill climbs and rugged terrain well.

-We haven't tried the ZQ8 sport suspension in a Canyon, but it rode well in our Chevrolet Colorado.
+We haven't tried the ZQ8 sport suspension in a Canyon, but it rode well in 2007 Chevrolet Colorado.
 It comes with low-profile, 50-series 18-inch tires, but they don't look particularly sticky.
 We didn't drive the Colorado ZQ8 in anger, but our impression was that it didn't offer the sports-car handling of the incredible Toyota Tacoma X-Runner.
-An
+And the low ground clearance means it'll occasionally bottom out.

 The GMC Canyon is ideal for people who need a real pickup but don't need or want the size and cost of a full-size truck.
 The Canyon is easy to park and is driver-friendly.
 The Crew Cab can haul home a load of horse manure for the garden, then take the family out for dinner and a movie (after hosing out the bed, that is).
 In short, the Canyon is an all-around performer, putting GMC in the groove for mid-size pickup performance.
 GMC's packaging and styling are distinct from those of the mechanically identical Chevrolet Colorado.